Arithmetic-Power-Geometry/WormholeLab/README.md

 **The question:**
 *Does the reasoning still work when you do not know what produced the data?*

-The blind challenge turns the entire WormholeLab workflow back on the user.
+The blind challenge turns the complete WormholeLab workflow back on the user.

 ---